-In pursuit of its sustainability goals, the Company has been making significant investments in new technologies and implementing transformative changes to its operations.
-This includes a concerted effort to achieve its net zero carbon and plastic objectives, as well as ongoing engagement with vendors and suppliers to advance sustainability practices.
-This will include greater use of RE (Renewable Energy) and to promote regenerative agriculture to farmers.
+In pursuit of its sustainability goals and climate-related, the Company has been making significant investments in new technologies and implementing transformative changes to its operations.
+This includes a concerted effort to achieve its net zero carbon and plastic objectives, as well as ongoing engagement with vendors and suppliers to advance sustainability and climate-related practices.
+This will include our transition to 100% renewable electricity across our operations as part of the Green Tariff Programme as well as Renewable Energy Certificate, and to promote regenerative agriculture to farmers.

 The Group's CSV strategy is spearheaded by the Group Corporate Affairs Department under the leadership of the CEO and strategic guidance provided by the Board of Directors.
-The Executive Director, Group Corporate Affairs, Dato' Adnan Pawanteh, holds responsibility for overseeing the Group's CSV strategy and sustainability initiatives.
+The Executive Director, Group Corporate Affairs, Dato' Adnan Pawanteh, serves as the market sustainability and climate champion and is responsible for overseeing and providing advice on the Group's CSV strategy, sustainability and climate-related initiatives.
 The Board of Directors regularly provides guidance on the alignment of the Group's CSV strategy and sustainability initiatives with its long-term business goals and assesses progress against commitments during biannual reviews as presented by the Executive Director of Group Corporate Affairs.
-The CEO provides quarterly updates to the Board on the progress of the Group's CSV strategy and sustainability initiatives.
+The CEO provides quarterly updates to the Board on the progress of the Group's CSV strategy, sustainability and climate-related initiatives.

-Key CSV topics reviewed by the Board in 2022 include updates on:
+Key CSV topics reviewed by the Board in 2023 include updates on:

 - 1. Nestlé for Healthier Kids

 - 2. Safe Water, Safe Communities Project

-- 3. Project SAVE
+- 3. Project S.A.V.E:

 - River Plastic Collection Pilot

 - First Mile Collection of Recyclable (Rural)

 - Informal Sector Aggregation

 - Strata Recycling Programme

 - Door-to-door collection & Recycling Programme (Urban)

 Operationally, the implementation of CSV initiatives is led by subject matter experts from various business units and support functions of the Group.
 The Group Corporate Affairs Department provides oversight and receives regular reports on progress.
 The subject matter experts, the Group Corporate Affairs Department, and the CEO engage in periodic reviews to ensure the continued advancement of CSV initiatives.
-Additionally, the Group Corporate Affairs Department keeps a vigilant eye on sustainability developments in both local and global markets, promptly reporting any changes or events that could impact the Group's business and operations to the CEO and updating the Board as necessary.
+Additionally, the Group Corporate Affairs Department keeps a vigilant eye on sustainability developments in both local and global markets, promptly reporting any changes or events that could impact the